 Steel: stainless first, carbon later

-This is where beginners talk themselves into pain.
-Carbon steel (Shirogami "white," Aogami "blue") takes a scary-sharp edge and is what the romance is about — but it rusts if you so much as leave it wet on the board, so it needs drying after every use and a film of camellia oil before it's put away.
+Beginners talk themselves into pain at exactly this step.
+Carbon steel (Shirogami "white," Aogami "blue") takes a scary-sharp edge and is what the romance is about.
+But it rusts if you so much as leave it wet on the board, so it needs drying after every use and a film of camellia oil before it's put away.
 That's a lot to ask of your first week.

 Start on stainless.
-The beginner-friendly names to look for: VG-10 (from Takefu — sharp and rust-resistant, genuinely forgiving), Ginsan / Silver Steel #3 (a stainless that sharpens like carbon), and AUS-8 / AUS-10 (easygoing, low-maintenance).
-There's a clever middle ground — a carbon core clad in stainless (san-mai) — but the very edge is still exposed carbon, so it isn't fully carefree.
+The beginner-friendly names to look for: VG-10 (from Takefu, sharp and rust-resistant), Ginsan / Silver Steel #3 (a stainless that sharpens like carbon), and AUS-8 / AUS-10 (easygoing, low-maintenance).
+There's a clever middle ground, a carbon core clad in stainless (san-mai), but the very edge is still exposed carbon, so it isn't fully carefree.
 The full trade-off lives in carbon vs stainless steel, and the alloy families are broken down in the steel guide.

 Budget: $80–150 is the sweet spot

 You do not need to spend a fortune to get a knife that outperforms anything in a supermarket.
 The entry band runs roughly $50–200, and $80–150 is the sweet spot for a knife you'll happily use for years.
-Above $300 you're paying for finish, rarity and heirloom construction — a reward for experienced hands, not a requirement for a first knife.
+Above $300 you're paying for finish, rarity and heirloom construction, a reward for experienced hands rather than a requirement for a first knife.
 Skip the block set entirely; it bundles blades you'll never use to justify the price.
 Why good knives cost what they do is its own story: why Japanese knives are expensive.

 Care: the one rule that saves your knife